There are 49 buildings on the 514-acre campus of UNK. The major buildings are:

 The Nebraskan Student Union

 This building was opened in 1964.
 A major renovation and addition was completed in 2002 adding 25,000 square feet.
+In 2018, a $6 million renovation was completed to the space creating improved dining and meeting spaces.
 The Nebraskan houses union administrative offices, the Office of Multicultural Affairs as well as student activity offices, UNK food service operations, the campus bookstore and conference space.

 Ockinga Seminar Center

-Constructed adjacent to Welch Hall as a gift from the Clara Ockinga estate, this building provides two seminar rooms used by the University and the public as well as the office of International Education.
+This building was built as a gift from the Clara Ockinga estate and provides two seminar rooms used by the University and the public as well as the office of International Education.

 Otto Olsen Building

-UNK has 10 traditional residence halls and University Heights apartments to accommodate students residing on campus.
+UNK has 10 traditional residence halls and Village Flats apartments to accommodate students residing on campus.
 Mantor, Randall, URN, URS & Men's hall have traditional double rooms with shared bathrooms on each floor.
 CTE & CTW is a semi-suite residence hall with a private bathroom shared between two rooms.
 Antelope & Nester Hall has 2 & 4 person suites with kitchenette, living area and bathrooms shared in a suite environment while allowing students to have individual bedrooms.
-University Heights is a housing option for students with families or non-traditional age students.
-New family housing options are being pursued by the university with expected opening of Fall 2018.
+Village Flats apartments serve as a housing option for married students, students' with families or non-traditional age students.
+Each apartment has a kitchen, living area and bathroom.
+Students are able to choose from a one or two bedroom apartment.

 Ron & Carol Cope Center for Safety Education and Research